 I have major sleeping problems.
 I’d rather be up thinking about things than actually sleeping.

-real-estate company as a sophomore at Harvard.
-Was it awkward to sell a condo to a
+You started a real-estate company as a sophomore at Harvard.
+Was it awkward to sell a condo to a professor?

 It’s great.
 Being young, it’s easy for them to underestimate me.